Photographers for Your Wedding Day in Ditchling

 Wedding Day (The big day)

 Your photographer will be there to take pictures of bridal presentations, or at whatever time you have agreed beforehand.
 You will have his undivided attention for the whole day, but without interrupting in any way.
-Jeff Woodall photographyís ethos is to be very subtle, at staying in the background without interrupting the day, but being available to keep spirits high and answer any difficult questions, making sure that every single memory is captured in digital format.
-Jeff Woodall photographyís ethos is to be very subtle, at staying in the background without interrupting the day, but being available to keep spirits high and answer any difficult questions, making sure that every single memory is captured in digital format.
+Jeff Woodall photography’s ethos is to be very subtle, at staying in the background without interrupting the day, but being available to keep spirits high and answer any difficult questions, making sure that every single memory is captured in digital format.

-At some point in the night, often after the first dance, your wedding photographer will check with you to find out if thereís anything else you would like to be pictured.
+At some point in the night, often after the first dance, your wedding photographer will check with you to find out if there’s anything else you would like to be pictured.
 The photographer will start to backup the photos if you are happy that they have captured all the moments you need.
-Jeff Woodall photography will keep all photos backed up on a storage device until they have been through the editing suite process and are delivered to your satisfaction.
+Jeff Woodall photography will keep all photos backed up on separate hard drives and on a remote facility for at least one year after your images have been delivered to you (usually longer).
 We treat your photographs as the precious digital data that they are.

 The Editing of Wedding Photographs